Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

-The first works to investigate the LPM effect for particle production in the early Universe were done in the context of leptogenesis \cite{Anisimov:2010gy,Besak:2012qm,Garbrecht:2013bia,Ghiglieri:2016xye}, where the right-handed neutrino production rate was found to be enhanced up to $\mc{O}(25\%)$ by multiple scatterings with soft gauge bosons in the primordial plasma.
+where $\theta$ refers to the angle between $\Vec{p}$ and $\Vec{k}$ and where $\omega_p$ is the DM energy of Eq.~\eqref{eq:omega_p}.
+Notice that the azimuthal angular integration in $\dd^4 k$ can be performed trivially.
+The remaining four-dimensional integral has to be evaluated numerically (cf. Sec.~\ref{sec:results}).
+Before proceeding further, we comment on the accuracy of our chosen approximations in the context of power-counting in terms of the gauge coupling $G$.
+The power-counting scheme for freeze-in is temperature dependent, as for different temperatures the full propagators have different leading dependence on the coupling constant for the relevant regions of momenta: (i) At small temperatures $T \ll m_F$, the leading-order interaction rate is dominated by decays and thus independent of the gauge coupling.
+This behavior is successfully captured by our truncation of the DM self-energy and additional gauge boson rungs would introduce increasing powers of $G$. (ii) For large temperatures $T \gg m_F$ resummations are necessary and 1PI-resummation (as discussed in the next subsection) lead to a well-defined power counting~\cite{Braaten:1989mz}.
+However, higher loop contributions to the DM self-energy can contribute at leading order in $G$.
+Our truncation of the DM self-energy successfully captures all contributions scaling as $\sim G \ln G$, as shown in \cite{Arnold:2001ba, Kapusta:1991qp, Baier:1991em}.
+However, it does not include all contributions scaling as $\sim G$.
+One such missed contribution corresponds to interference between $t$- and $s$-channel $2 \leftrightarrow 2$ scattering diagrams.
+We have estimated these terms to be subleading, contributing at most \( \mathcal{O}(10\%) \) (see discussion above Eq.~\eqref{eq:gammaTOT_scatt}).
+A second class of missed contributions involves additional gauge boson exchanges between the fermion lines in the DM self-energy, corresponding to multiple soft gauge boson scatterings in the plasma; this is the so-called Landau-Pomeranchuk-Migdal (LPM) effect \cite{Landau:1953um,Migdal:1956tc}.
+As we explain in the following, so far there exists no prescription of the LPM effect that remains accurate at $T \sim m_F$, the regime most relevant to freeze-in.
+Hence, we leave a consistent treatment for future work and will limit ourselves to assess the resulting error that we estimate to lie between $1 \%$ to $30 \%$ (see Sec.~\ref{sec:results}). \\ { The LPM effect arises from so-called "ladder" diagrams (as in the diamond diagram of Eq.~\eqref{eq:2PIEA_model} but with arbitrary numbers of gauge boson exchanges between the fermion lines) and is relevant in certain kinematic regimes involving lightcone momenta and emissions of multiple light particles from the fermion legs.
+At high temperatures, all vacuum mass scales are irrelevant and the wavepacket of one of these emitted particles can interfere with the wavepackets from subsequent emissions.
+The consequences of such effect are well-known in hot gauge theories, where a resummation of ladder diagrams allows to obtain a leading-order interaction rate at the hard lightcone scale \cite{Aurenche:2000gf,Arnold:2001ms,Aurenche:2002wq,Arnold:2002ja,Arnold:2002zm}.
+The first works to investigate the LPM effect for particle production in the early Universe were performed in the context of leptogenesis \cite{Anisimov:2010gy,Besak:2012qm,Garbrecht:2013bia,Ghiglieri:2016xye}, where the right-handed neutrino production rate was found to be enhanced up to $\mc{O}(25\%)$ by multiple scatterings with soft gauge bosons in the primordial plasma.
 Such calculations were performed in the ultra-relativistic regime, where $T\gg M$, $M$ being the mass of the heavy neutrino.
-However, when dealing with the expanding Universe, we are interested in the evolution of production rates across several temperature regimes with the largest contribution to the baryon asymmetry arising in the relativistic regime, where the temperature is comparable the in-vacuum mass $T\sim M$.
-Here, the LPM resummation becomes less accurate because, in the way it is usually performed, it relies on a high-temperature expansion of $n$-point correlation functions (the HTL approximation, cf. Sec.~\ref{sec:HTL}) without properly taking into account in-vacuum masses.
-Thus, phenomenological prescriptions that interpolate between the high and low-temperature regimes have to be employed \cite{Ghisoiu:2014ena,Ghiglieri:2021vcq} \footnote{The LPM effect has also been employed for studying thermalization processes in the early Universe and their consequences on particle production \cite{Mukaida:2015ria,Drees:2021lbm,Drees:2022vvn,Mukaida:2022bbo}.}.
+However, when dealing with the expanding Universe, we are interested in the evolution of production rates across several temperature regimes including the temperature regime $T \sim M$, where typically the largest contribution to a frozen-in abundance arises.
+Here, the LPM resummation as in \cite{Ghisoiu:2014ena,Ghiglieri:2021vcq} becomes less accurate because it relies on a high-temperature expansion of $n$-point correlation functions (the HTL approximation, cf. Sec.~\ref{sec:HTL}) without taking into account in-vacuum masses.
+Thus, phenomenological prescriptions that interpolate between the high and low-temperature regimes have to be employed \cite{Ghisoiu:2014ena,Ghiglieri:2021vcq}\footnote{The LPM effect has also been employed for studying thermalization processes in the early Universe and their consequences on particle production \cite{Mukaida:2015ria,Drees:2021lbm,Drees:2022vvn,Mukaida:2022bbo}.}.